tomexiskandar/bintang/README.rst

 Bintang.name
 ------------

-Bintang's name can be changed through normal assignment.
+To rename Bintang object name can be done through normal assignment.

 .. code-block:: python